Captain Archibald Dickson and the SS Stanbrook

 The rescue operation

 Thousands more remained in Alicante.
 They were rounded up by Franco’s and Mussolini’s troops and brought to the notorious concentration camp Campo de los Almendros.
-Many were executed or died in appalling conditions.
+Many were executed or died in horrendous conditions.

 Tragically, Archibald Dickson and his crew would lose their lives soon after their rescue of the Spanish Republicans.
-The D/S Stanbrook was torpedoed and sunk by a German submarine 19 November 1939, in the early months of the Second World War.
+The SS Stanbrook was torpedoed and sunk by a German submarine 19 November 1939, at the start of of the Second World War.

 In memory of

-A plaque in memory of Dickson and the Stanbrook crew was unveiled at the port of Alicante 30 March 2014 — 75 years after the D/S Stanbrook’s departure from the port.
+A plaque in memory of Dickson and the Stanbrook crew was unveiled at the port of Alicante 30 March 2014 — 75 years after the SS Stanbrook’s departure from the port.

 In 2015, a delegation from Cívica de Alicante para la Recuperación de la Memoria Histórica (Alicante’s Civic Commission for the Recovery of Historical Memory) visited Dickson’s home port and presented a plaque in memory of the Stanbrook crew to the Cardiff City Council.
 The ceremony was attended by Archibald Dickson’s children, Arnold Dickson and Dorothy Richardson, and Stanbrook’s engineer Henry Lillystone’s great grandchildren, David Lillystone and Sandra Robinson.